-Artist Comments: I love all flowers, however, one of my favorite kind is the sunflower.
+I love all flowers, however, one of my favorites the sunflower.
 I love the bright sunshine yellow petals and huge blossoms that resemble the sun.
-Most paintings of sunflowers are from the front of the blossom, however, the back side of some flowers can be just as interesting and the sunflower is a good example of one.
+Most paintings of sunflowers are composed from the front of the blossom, however, the back side of some flowers can be just as interesting and the sunflower is a good example of one.

 Some Interesting Things About Sunflowers